Women in Economics

 Women have a long and prestigious history in economics, pioneering the field and solving some of society’s greatest problems.

-Economics offers insights into many of the challenges that women face, whether in the workplace or at home.
-It provides frameworks that help us to navigate, understand and address issues such as the lack of parity in pay, access to education, career progression and caring responsibilities.
+Economics and finance offer insights into many of the challenges that women face both in the workplace and at home.
+It provides frameworks to navigate, understand and address issues such as the lack of parity in pay, access to education, career progression and caring responsibilities.

-Last year, Helen Ralston, Partner, and Shreya Gupta, Senior Consultant, offered their thoughts on how economics can help us to shape more inclusive policy and recognise the contribution that women as a whole make to society.
+In 2021, Helen Ralston-Smith, Partner, and Shreya Gupta, Principal, offered their thoughts on how economics can help us to shape more inclusive policy and recognise the contribution that women as a whole make to society.